hortonworks/cloudbreak/docs/index.md

 There is an effort by the community and SequenceIQ to bring [Apache Bigtop](http://bigtop.apache.org/) - the Apache Hadoop distribution - under the umbrella of Ambari.
 Once this effort is finished, Cloudbreak will support Apache Bigtop as a Hadoop distribution as well.

-In the meantime we have started an internal R&D project to bring Cloudera's CDH distribution under Apache Ambari - in case you would like to collaborate in this task with us or it sounds interesting to you, don't hesitate to contact us.

 Apache Ambari allows you to create your own [custom Hadoop stack](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=38571133) - and you can use Cloudbreak to provision a cluster based on that.

 ####Cloud providers

-While we have just released the first public beta version of Cloudbreak, we have already started working on other cloud providers - namely Google Cloud Platform and Digital Ocean.
+While we have just released the first public beta version of Cloudbreak, we have already started working on other cloud providers - namely Rackspace and HP Helion Public Cloud.
 We have received many requests from people to integrate Cloudbreak with 3d party hypervisors and cloud providers - as IBM's SoftLayer.
 In case you'd like to have your favourite cloud provider listed don't hesitate to contact us or use our SDK and process to add yours.
 You can fill the following [questionnaire](https://docs.google.com/forms/d/129RVh6VfjRsuuHOcS3VPbFYTdM2SEjANDsGCR5Pul0I/viewform) and request your favourite cloud provider.

 Enjoy Cloudbreak - the Hadoop as a Service API which brings you a Hadoop ecosystem in minutes.
 You are literaly one click or REST call away from a fully functional, distributed Hadoop cluster.